 1. Get up really early and walk the Kings route from Prague Castle

-2. Watch a Czech Film (with English subtitles)
+2. See a Czech Film (with English subtitles)

-You’ll find most of these cinemas in the centre and we usually go to Svetozor (entrance from Vaclavske Square) or Mat (Karlovo square).
+You’ll find most of these cinemas in the centre and I usually go to Svetozor (entrance from Vaclavske Square) or Mat (Karlovo Square).

 3. watch the nutrias at shooting island

 There are other great reasons to visit Shooting Island.
-You’ll find the best views of Charles Bridge, the Charles Spa buildings and National Theatre and the island is also a great spot to take fabulous photos.
+You’ll find the best views of Charles Bridge (the most famous out of all the Prague’s bridges), the Charles Spa buildings and National Theatre and the island is also a great spot to take fabulous photos.

 One of my favourite coffee shops is also there during the summer season, so I always make sure I visit.
 The coffee shop is run out of a little camper van and you can enjoy your coffee and homemade cake sitting on the old-fashioned iron bed with comfy cushions.